CaringCalm.org

 Bright Light Pillow

 Cozy up with a night light in the bed!
-The ultra-soft and fuzzy blinking heart Bright Light Pillow is fun for everyone.
+The ultra-soft and fuzzy blinking Bright Light Pillow is fun for everyone.
 A little squeeze turns the light on then it automatically shuts off after fifteen minutes.
-The Bright Light Pillow comes in a variety of colors and shapes for you to choose the perfect one for your child.
-We also found another great bedtime pal- Flashlight Friends!
-Flashlight Friends are cuddly stuffed animals that double as a flashlight.
+The Bright Light Pillow comes in a variety of colors so you can choose the perfect one for your child.
+We also found another great bedtime pal- Star Belly!
+Star Belly are cuddly stuffed animals that double as a nightlight.
 Each one stays cool to the touch and shuts off automatically.
-Choose from a penguin, dragon, puppy or unicorn!
+Choose from a unicorn, dinosaur, puppy or shark!

-Like a scene from “FernGully: The Last Rainforest”, you can bring the outside in with Uncle Milton’s Fireflies in My Room.
-A collection of large green leaves hang from your ceiling while seven fireflies glow brightly to bring a little warmth and comfort to your child’s bedroom.
+Like a scene from a space movie, you can bring the outside in with this Star Projector Night Light.
+A collection of large and small stars and rotate and move on your child’s bedroom ceiling.
 A remote control makes it easy for children to turn it on and off from anywhere in the room.
-If you’re looking for a bedside light, check out Rainbow Over My Bedroom.
+If you’re looking for a bedside light, check out Rainbow In My Room.
 Reviewers say it works great to cast a colorful rainbow in the corner of a dark room!

 Who says you can’t have fun with lights in the bath?
-This water toy plays six different light shows for your little one to watch while she washes.
+This whale toy sprays water and blinks through a rainbow collection of lights for your little one to watch while she washes.
 Try adding lots of bubbles and dimming the lights for more fun!
 Love it?
 You can find more glow-in-the-dark bath activity ideas on WonderBaby’s Light Box & Other Ideas that Glow Pinterest Board.

 Light Toys for Pretend Play